EDC-Web3-Lab/Agora/INSTALLATION.md

 + If not already there, add smart contract to deploy.js .
 Location is commented.
 + Compile & deploy to executing hardhat process.
     > $npm run deploy
++ src/back/scripts/deploy.js contains the code for deploying the smart contract to the Hardhat blockchain node.
 + deploys using first demo wallet account
 + Note Smart contract address for next step
 + Verify deployment using hardhat console